-But don’t panic you’re going to set up how you want your SanDisk Extreme Portable SSD formatted for your Mac next.
+Don’t panic.
+You’re going to set up how you want your SanDisk external SSD formatted for your Mac next.

 You’re not actually erasing yet.

-4. Set How You Want Your SanDisk Extreme Portable Formatted On Your Mac.
+4. Set Your SanDisk Extreme Portable Mac Format.

 On the next window that pops up you’ll have a chance to give your SanDisk Portable SSD a name.